npmcdn-to-unpkg-bot/jyng.github.io/_posts/2016-02-18-spiritual-workout.md

 I led summative research to synthesize our findings into insights.
 I worked closely with our user research lead to design the layout.
 For the wireframes, I established the visual language amongst the team.

 ## Problem
 Meeting with our client Steven was a great way for us to understand his business more.
 He explained that his website just launched and that he wasn't looking for major changes.
-His main problem was that he wasn't getting as much paid sign-ups as he had hoped for.
+His main problem was that he wasn't getting as many paid sign-ups as he had hoped for.
 After the meeting, we saw two main challenges:

 1. How might we improve Steven's website without doing major changes?